kingcrimsontianyu/Routine/README.md

     99999  99999     -0.00120479
     ```

-To run the simulation, use the command:
+To run a simulation with 200 MeV proton source, use the command:
 ```
 ./routine \
 --source-type=proton \